How Do I Find Out if I am the Beneficiary in a California Will?

 Contact a Sacramento Estate Planning Lawyer Today

 The death of a loved one is a stressful time.
 Unfortunately, coping with a loved one’s death is often even more frustrating when the estate representative or trustee will not provide you with the information you need.
 Suppose you are wondering whether you are a beneficiary and unable to access information about the will or trust agreement.
-In that case, the experienced estate planning lawyers at the Law Office of Daniel Hunt are here to help.
+In that case, the experienced estate litigation lawyers at the Law Office of Daniel Hunt are here to help.
 Contact us today to schedule your free initial consultation.